hephaestus-compiler-project/types-bug-study-artifact/README.md

 for each bug,
 it first searches over
-the corresponding repository for commits containing the ID of the bug in commit's message.
+the corresponding repository for commits containing the ID of the bug in the commit's message.
 If that fails and the repository is hosted in GitHub, then the script searches for pull requests that have tagged the given bug ID.
-Finally,
-the scripts produces
-`downloads/bugs/fixes/{groovy,kotlin,java,scala}.txt`,
-which contains the URL of each bug report and fix.
+The output of the script is `downloads/bugs/fixes/{groovy,kotlin,java,scala}.txt`, which contains the URL of each bug report and fix.